Theoretical Levels of Control as a Function of Mean Temperature and Spray Efficacy in the Aerial Spraying of Tsetse Fly: Introduction

-A brief overview of the reproductive life cycle of the tsetse fly is given and the conventional strategy for the aerial application of insecticide is outlined.
+In what follows, a brief overview of the reproductive life cycle of the tsetse fly is given and the strategy for the aerial application of insecticide is outlined.
 Although the resulting model itself is capable of accepting variable temperature inputs, results are presented in terms of constant temperature; for obvious reasons.
-(An assumption of constant temperature for the duration of spraying would, however, not be that unreasonable if one considers the variation in temperature presented in {\sc Hargrove} \cite{Hargrove1}.)

-For the purposes of understanding, the problem is also expounded in terms of a number of formulae: A formula for the survival of original, pre--spray--existing, adult females, a formula for the survival of pre--spray--existing pupae, a formula for the production and survival of the immediate off--spring of both these categories and, finally, a formula for the production and survival of third generation and higher flies.
-The model itself is capable of accepting variable temperature inputs although the results are presented in terms of constant temperature.

-Surviving flies themselves are of no real consequence to the outcome of a spraying operation.
-Second generation pupae which are the immediate decendants of pre--spray--existing pupae (and not third generation, or higher, pupae) are the main threat to success.
+These results are analysed and a constant-temperature formula, which is a good approximation of the outcome, is derived.